stevenrskelton/flag-icon/README.md

 &lt;flag-icon&gt;
 ===========

-Polymer Web Component for flags.
+Polymer Web Component for flags. **SVG as well as 16x11, 32x24, and 64x48 PNG images.**

 ### Countries